GuenterQuast/mimoCoRB/builddoc/index.rst

 SiPMs.

-The random nature of such processes and the need to keep read-out dead times low requires an input buffer for fast collection of data
+The random nature of such processes and the need to keep read-out dead times low requires an input buffer for fast collection of data and an efficient buffer manager delivering a constant data strem to the subsequent processing steps.
-1) 1) 1) and an efficient buffer manager delivering a constant data stre the subsequent processing steps.
 While a data source feeds data into the buffer, consumer processes receive the data to filter, reduce, analyze or simply visualize data.
 In order to optimally use the available resources, multi-core and multi-processing techniques must be applied.
 Data consumers may be obligatory ones, i. e. data acquisition pauses if all input buffers are full and an obligatory consumer is still busy processing.
-A second type of random consumers ("observers") receives an event copy from the buffer manager upon request, without pausing the data acquisition process.
+A second type of consumer (random consumers or "observers") receives an event copy from the buffer manager upon request, without pausing the data acquisition process.
 Typical examples of random consumers are displays of a subset of the wave forms or of intermediate analysis results.